 Making creamed corn casserole is a way to cook out of your pantry with ingredients you may already have on hand.
 Corn and a package of Jiffy Corn Muffin Mix turn boring corn into a dish with no leftovers.

 This is an old-fashioned cream corn recipe that is easy to make and will remind you of the casseroles that Grandma used to make.
 If you need a perfect side dish for the holidays (or any other time), look no further!
 I love how the top of this casserole caramelizes and provides the perfect taste.

 Corn has always been a preferred food of mine, and my favorite way to eat it is straight off the cob or in a casserole.
 I love the versatility of corn – it can be added to all kinds of dishes whether savory or sweet.
 I don’t think I’ll ever stop loving corn.

 This recipe is perfect for a potluck, large family gathering, or even to enjoy during a weeknight.
-It is easy to prepare, you will need a can of creamed corn, a can of corn kernels, sour cream, butter, and a box of Jiffy Corn Bread mix.
 This casserole is wonderfully moist and reheats very well.
 It’s the perfect corn casserole to make ahead.